 The period of significance begins with the platting of the Clark County Poor Farm Cemetery and first burials in 1913 and ends in 1966, when extension programs were re-organized at the state institutional level and the Southwestern Washington Experiment Station changed its name to the Southwest Washington Research Unit.
 The period encompasses the platting of the cemetery and construction of the existing poor farm buildings, thirty years of use as the Clark County Poor Farm (1913-1943), and twenty-three years of development and operation of the Southwestern Washington Experiment Station (1943-1966).
-Although a county poor farm existed on the property prior to 1913, and state agricultural research occurred after 1966, this period of significance is most reflective of the existing resources that comprise the historic property.
+Although a county poor farm existed on the property prior to 1913, and state agricultural research occurred after 1966, this period of significance is most reflective of the existing resources that comprise the historic district.

-Criteria Considerations
+Special Criteria Considerations

-Although the ending date of the period of significance is outside the usual 50-year mark, it is felt that the site is still historically significant that nearly fifty years of its 53-year period of significance is older than fifty years.
-In addition, being that the ending date of 1966 is only a few years short of being within the 50-year mark, to cut off the period of significance at exactly fifty years would be arbitrary in this case rather than illustrative of the significance of the Southwestern Washington Experiment Station's involvement on the property.
+Although the ending date of the period of significance is just outside the 50-year mark, a logical stopping point for the period of significance occurs when a major management and name change occurred to the resource.
+Note that a majority of the period of significance falls within the 50-year period.
+Cutting off the period of significance at exactly fifty years would be arbitrary in this case rather than illustrative of the significance of the Southwestern Washington Experiment Station's involvement on the property.